Samuelk-Chase/CS3450-Software-Engineering/Design/designDoc.md

 - **External**:
   - **Stripe API**: Processes payments and returns transaction statuses.

 - **Rationale**: A separate Payment Interface allows for clean management of financial transactions.
 It ensures the game can be easily updated in the future if more payment options are required.
-This is more of a could have for us, so it will not be highly prioritized during our implementation.
+This is more of a could-have for us, so it will not be highly prioritized during our implementation.

 ---

-#### vi. **AI Image Generation Interface**
+#### v. **AI Image Generation Interface**

 - **Purpose**: Generates custom images for cards and other in-game visuals.